 Components of Results of Operations

 Revenue

 To date, we have not generated any operating revenue.
-We expect to begin to generate revenue by the end of 2022, which is when we expect the Phase II Facility to become commercially operational.
+We expect to begin to generate revenue in the fourth fiscal quarter of 2022, which is when we expect the Phase II Facility to become commercially operational.